farzadghanei/statsd-metrics/docs/index.rst

 Introduction
 ============

+Metric classes for Statsd, and Statsd clients (each metric in a single request, or send batch requests).
-Statsd metrics is an API to create, parse or send metrics to a Statsd server.
+Provides APIs to create, parse or send metrics to a Statsd server.

+The library also comes with a rich set of Statsd clients using the same metric classes, and Python standard library socket module.

 Metric Classes
 --------------
-Metric classes are used to define the data type and values for each metric, and to create the contents of the request that will be setn to the Statsd server.
+Metric classes represent the data used in Statsd protocol excluding the IO, to create, represent and parse Statsd requests.
+So any Statsd server and client regardless of the IO implementation can use them to send/receive Statsd requests.

 Available metrics: